 They continued to live at 221 Beacon until his death in September of 1878.
 After his death, Mary Anne Thomas moved to the Hotel Kempton at 237 Berkeley.

 221 Beacon was not listed in the 1879 Blue Book.

 On June 11, 1879, 221 Beacon was purchased from Benjamin F. Thomas’s heirs by Edward E. Rice and Henry Augustus Rice, trustees of a trust established for the benefit of their sister, Harriet Louise Rice, at the time of her marriage to Charles Lowell Thayer in March of 1839.

-221 Beacon became the home of Charles Thayer and Harriet (Rice) Thayer.
+221 Beacon became the home of Charles and Harriet (Rice) Thayer.
 They previously had lived at 131 West Chester Park.

-Charles Thayer was president of the National City Bank, a commission merchant, and a dealer in paints and drugs.
+Charles Thayer was a commission merchant, president of the National City Bank, and a dealer in paints and drugs.

 On June 28, 1899, 221 Beacon was purchased from Harriet Thayer’s estate by Hannah Thwing (Draper) Osgood, the wife of Edward Louis Osgood.
 They previously had lived at 377 Marlborough.
 They also maintained a home in Hopedale.

 Edward Osgood had been a publisher in his brother’s firm, James R. Osgood & Co. and subsequently became a banker and a manufacturer in Hopedale.